 Sadegh Shirani

-I am a fourth-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business, where I'm fortunate to be advised by Mohsen Bayati.
+I am a fifth-year PhD student in Operations, Information & Technology at the Stanford Graduate School of Business, where I'm fortunate to be advised by Mohsen Bayati.

 Email: sshirani 'at' stanford 'dot' edu